The four operations on perverse motives: Introduction

 a formalism which has been at the heart of Grothendieck's approach to every cohomology theory.
-The motives $H^i_{\bf M}(X)$ would then be given as the $i$-th cohomology of the image under $a^{\bf M}_*$ of a complex of mixed motives $\bbQ^{\bf M}_X$ that should realizes to the standard constant sheaf $\bbQ_X$ on the associated analytic space $X^\anc$.
-Grothendieck was looking for abelian categories modeled after the categories of constructible sheaves, but as pointed out by Be{\u\i}linson and Deligne one could/should also look for categories modeled after perverse sheaves (see e.g. \cite{MR1265528}).
+Then, for a $k$-variety $a:X\ra\Spec k$, the motive $H^i_{\mathbf M}(X)$ would be given as the $i$-th cohomology of the image under $a^{\mathbf M}_*$ of a complex of mixed motives $\bbQ^{\mathbf M}_X$ that should realize to the standard constant sheaf $\bbQ_X$ on $X^\anc$.
+Grothendieck was looking for abelian categories modeled after the categories of constructible sheaves, but as pointed out by Be{\u\i}linson and Deligne one could/should also look for categories modeled after perverse sheaves (see e.g. Deligne's~\cite{MR1265528}).

-Many attemps have been made to carry out at least partially but unconditionnally Grothendieck's program.
-The most succesful attempt in constructing the triangulated category of mixed motives stems from Morel-Voevodsky's stable homotopy theory of schemes.
-The best candidate so far is the triangulated category $\DA_\ct(X)$ of constructible \'etale \'etale motivic sheaves (with rational coefficients) extensively studied by Ayoub in \cite{AyoubI,AyoubII,AyoubEtale}.
-The theory developed in \cite{AyoubI,AyoubII} provides these categories with the Grothendieck four operations and, as shown by Voevodsky in \cite{MR1883180}, Chow groups of smooth algebraic $k$-varieties can be computed as extension groups in the category $\DA_\ct(k)$.
+Many attempts have been made to carry out at least partially but unconditionally Grothendieck's program.

+The most successful attempt in constructing the triangulated category of mixed motives (that is, conjecturally, the derived category of $\MM(X)$) stems from Morel--Voevodsky's stable homotopy theory of schemes.
+The best candidate so far is the triangulated category $\DA_\ct(X)$ of constructible \'etale motivic sheaves (with rational coefficients) extensively studied by Ayoub in~\cite{AyoubI,AyoubII,AyoubEtale}.
+The theory developed in \cite{AyoubI,AyoubII} provides these categories with the Grothendieck four operations and, as shown by Voevodsky in~\cite{MR1883180}, Chow groups of smooth algebraic $k$-varieties can be computed as extension groups in the category $\DA_\ct(k)$.